Potter's Point Rock Climbing

 Driving up Gibraltar Rd from town, take a left at the Gibraltar Road/Camino Cielo "T" and park in a turnout on the left side of the road.
 Walk back DOWN Gibraltar Road about 100 feet, then take a trail up and to your right.
 The trail is actually in pretty good condition.
 Once you climb the small peak and enter a boulder field overlook, use the attached photo to figure out where the climbs are located.
 The trail continues into the boulderfield, but don't expect much of a trail to or between the individual routes.
 Some minor bushwhacking will ensue.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Potter's Point:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Potter's Point:

 Caveman 5.11+ 7a 24 VIII 24 E4 6a Sport, 60'